michaelschung/apod-map/README.md

 - A list view of the pins, organized by date, appearing as a floating window on the left side of the map (think Google Maps).
 This would also allow me to include links to the photos that didn't make it through the location-extraction process.
 - Personal API key input via a pop-up modal.
 This isn't super urgent since DB caching enforces a strict upper bound on how many times the website will need to make API calls, but it could be nice in concept.
 - Web search for improved location extraction.
 The entire AI side of this works better in ChatGPT than through the OpenAI API, since ChatGPT is able to browse the Internet.
 But I think I'd have to pay for [Google Search API](https://developers.google.com/custom-search/v1/overview) access to support the requests that I'd want to make.

+## Disclaimer

+This web app uses images from the NASA Astronomy Picture of the Day (APOD) archive.
+All rights to the images are retained by their respective owners, as specified on the APOD website and in the metadata provided by the APOD API.
+Please refer to the [APOD About page](https://apod.nasa.gov/apod/lib/about_apod.html) for further details about usage and licensing.

 ## License